 By ensuring that your database can retrieve data as efficiently as possible, you speed up the loading times for your site as a whole, not just the page the browser currently displays.
 Slow queries are the number one reason why a server responds to a request slowly, so you should spend time identifying ways to prevent bottlenecks.

-Server optimization is a deep topic where specific steps vary depending on what server you use, so this article won’t go into much detail here.
-However, good places to start with when optimizing include:
+Server optimization is a deep topic where specific steps vary depending on what server you use.
+Good places to start with when optimizing include:

-- Rewriting your queries so that they return only what you need and that they are written with performance in mind (for example, use joins instead of loops)
+- Rewriting your queries so that they return only what you need and are written with performance in mind (for example, use joins instead of loops)